A woman opens a patio door that is secured with the FOS650 bar lock and the FAS101 security hinge lock © ABUS

 Mushroom head locks are an effective method of protecting your windows against break-ins.
 Thanks to their special mushroom-shaped locking head, they engage in corresponding counterparts in the window frame.
 This makes it considerably more difficult for thieves to pry open the window.
 For a secure home, retrofitting with mushroom head locks is a recommended investment in burglary protection.
 However, a mushroom head lock must be fitted by a specialist such as a carpenter.

-If you would prefer to retrofit window locks yourself, we recommend an additional window security lock such as the 3030,which you can also fit yourself with the help of our installation video.
+If you would prefer to retrofit window locks yourself, we recommend an additional window security lock such as the 3030.

 On the left, a simple roller cam lock, and on the right, a mushroom head lock © ABUS